tars/tars/docs/en/options.md

 ##### onSuccess

-Type: `String`
+Type: `String, undefined`

 Default: `undefined`

+In this option the name of the system sound is passed which will be played during the notification in case of successful build.
+If you don't need the sounds, you can set it by `undefined` value.

+##### onError

+Type: `String, undefined`

+Default: `undefined`

-In this option the name of the system sound is passed which will be played during the notification.
+In this option the name of the system sound is passed which will be played during the notification in case of failed build.
 If you don't need the sounds, you can set it by `undefined` value.

 ### browserSyncConfig